Optimal Sparse Regression Trees: Experiment: Controllability

 \textbf{Collection and Setup:} We ran this experiment on 2 datasets: \textit{real-estate, servo}.
 For each dataset, we gave IAI, Evtree and OSRT the same depth limit and regularization coefficient.
 (Recall that Evtree has different scale of regularization coefficients, we gave it coefficient that produce trees with a similar number of leaves.)
 For each dataset, we used the configurations described below: \begin{itemize} \item \textit{real-estate}: Set depth limit 4 -- 9 for all three algorithms, regularization coefficients 0.0005, 0.001, 0.005, 0.01, 0.05 for IAI and OSRT, 0.05, 0.08, 0.1, 0.5, 1 for Evtree. \item \textit{servo}: Set depth limit 4 -- 9 for all three algorithms, regularization coefficients 0.0005, 0.001, 0.005, 0.01, 0.05 for IAI and OSRT, 0.05, 0.08, 0.1, 0.5, 1 for Evtree. \end{itemize}

 For each combination of dataset, depth limit, regularization coefficient and algorithm, we ran 10 times with 10 different random seeds. \\\\

 \textbf{Calculations:} For each combination of dataset, regularization coefficient and algorithm, we produced a set of up to 10 trees, depending on if the runs exceeded the time limit.
-We summarized the measurements of training loss and number of leaves across the set of up to 10 trees by plotting the median of each; we showed the minimum and maximum number of leaves, and the best and worst training error in the set as the lower and upper error values respectively.
+We summarized the measurements of training loss and number of leaves across the set of up to 10 trees by plotting the median of training loss and number of leaves; we showed the minimum and maximum number of leaves, and the best and worst training error in the set as the lower and upper error values respectively.

 \textbf{Results:} Figures \ref{fig:variance:real-estate} and \ref{fig:variance:servo} show that for a given dataset, depth constraint and regularization coefficient, \textit{OSRT consistently found the same optimal tree, while IAI and Evtree tended to depend on the random seeds.} Trees generated by IAI and Evtree could vary a lot in terms of prediction accuracy and sparsity.
 Poor sparsity can produce models that are uninterpretable and overfitted; IAI and Evtree are unable to avoid these phenomena.